Recently Published Issues

-Generally, anaesthesia is of two types: local anaesthesia, which is body part specific and general anaesthesia, which is an instant sedation through an Intravenous line (IV), where a thin plastic tube inserted into the vein, a face mask , through the nose or throat of the patient.
+Generally, anesthesia is of two types: local anesthesia, which is body part specific and general anesthesia, which is instant sedation through an Intravenous line (IV), where a thin plastic tube inserted into the vein, a face mask, through the nose or throat of the patient.
 The drugs used in this process are called ‘Anaesthetics’.

 Openventio aims at the widespread propagation of all the detailed matters related to anesthesiology open journal and to bring information from all the authors and diverse sources in a uniform way through our well-designed open access portal.

 Anesthesiology – Open Journal (AOJ) is dedicated to the open dissemination and robust discussion in the area of anesthesiology and its related fields.